qeesung/gitaly/doc/design_diskcache.md

 Before enabling on a production system, ensure you understand the following requirements and risks:

-- **All Gitaly servers for any given storage location must be v1.70.0 or higher**
+- **All Gitaly servers must be v1.71.0 or higher**
     - Note: GitLab v12.5 and newer will satisfy this version constraint
-    - In order for the cache entries to be properly invalidated, all Gitaly nodes serving a [storage location] must support the same cache invalidation feature.
+    - In order for the cache entries to be properly invalidated, all Gitaly nodes serving a [storage location] must support the same cache invalidation feature found in v1.71.0+.
+Custom Gitaly deployments with mixed versions may serve stale info ref advertisements.
 - The cache will use extra disk on the Gitaly storage locations.
 This should be actively monitored.
 [Node exporter] is recommended for tracking resource usage.